Sacred Fire Pot

 At the Seasonal Neighbours group

-exhibition in Z33, we will focus on the specific temporality of the
+exhibition in Z33, we focussed on the specific temporality of the

 anti-frost systems and their punctual appearance; stored in sheds,